 Panther Gym Kids (Kindergym) was established in 1984 by Dr. Rip Marston in response to the need to provide students in training for early childhood education and elementary physical education a learning environment working with young children.

-The Panther Gym Kids program involves primarily a Saturday morning session in the Wellness Recreation Center designed to provide a variety of physical activities for children aged 2-5 years and currently under the direction of Ms. Kimberly Hurley and supervision of UNI students.
+The Panther Gym Kids program involves primarily a Saturday morning session in the WRC designed to provide a variety of physical activities for children aged 2-5 years, currently under the direction of Ms. Kimberly Hurley and supervision of UNI students.

 Panther Gym Kids was developed around the philosophy that young children benefit by being exposed to a variety of activities that require the utilization of an array of physical, social, and cognitive skills.
 Although the primary objective of the program's activities is to encourage the child's use of a variety of motor skills, learning opportunities that occur which encourage thinking and/or social skills are not ignored.
 Panther Gym Kids believes that children need to feel liked, to be challenged, and to sense pride in their accomplishments.